money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 #### The price parameter

-The price is always expresed in how much minimum units of **base token** is being paid for a minimum unit of the **secondary token**.
+The price is always expressed in how much minimum units of **base token** is being paid for a minimum unit of the **secondary token**.
 The price is an upper limit of how much the user will be paying.

 #### The lifespan parameter